vinodhn/AP-Calculus-BC-Graphing-Calculator/README.md

 Graphing calculator project created for AP Calculus BC.
 This is made in Javascript and uses math.js and plotly.js

 # What we need to accomplish
--Graph any polynomial and highlight removable discontinuities
+-Graph any polynomial and highlight removable discontinuities (Can graph, need to highlight now)

--Graph logarithmic, trignometric, and exponential functions
+-Graph logarithmic, trignometric, and exponential functions DONE

 -Graph f'(x) and f''(x)